AlbinFranzen/AlbinFranzen.github.io/index.md

 </p>

 If you would like to get in touch you can send me an email at <a href = "mailto: albinfranzen@hotmail.com">albinfranzen@hotmail.com</a>

-Here you can take a look at my [resumé](https://albinfranzen.github.io/assets/img/AI_cv.pdf)